Teradata/stampede/README.md

 * Fill in example content.
 * Test email support with the Unix `mail` command.
-* Finish testing all the stampede CLI options.
+* More tests, especially of command options.
 * Provide `man` pages.

 ## Notes